clayborg/llvm-project/lldb/docs/use/nvgpu-support.rst

   section for more details.
 - `NVGPU_INITIALIZATION_SYMBOL`: an optional CPU symbol to use to identify that the CUDA runtime is being initialized.
+- `NVGPU_DISASSEMBLER_PATH`: a default path to the nvdisasm disassembler that will be hardcoded in LLDB.
+It bypasses the regular disassembler discovery logic.
+- `NVGPU_TEST_LD_LIBRARY_PATH`: a way to override LD_LIBRARY_PATH for NVGPU
+  tests.
+This doesn't affect regular builds.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^